briabr/book-search-engine/README.md

 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```

 ## Mock-Up

-Let's start by revisiting the web application's appearance and functionality.

-As you can see in the following animation, a user can type a search term (in this case, "star wars") in a search box and the results appear:

 ![Animation shows "star wars" typed into a search box and books about Star Wars appearing as results.](./Assets/21-mern-homework-demo-01.gif)